 In Montana, the term “servicemember” means a member of the armed forces, commissioned corps of the National Oceanic and Atmospheric Administration (NOAA), commissioned corps of the Public Health Service, and the activated National Guard.

 3. Unit is Uninhabitable

-Every state has specific health and safety codes that provide minimum standards for rental units, and Montana is no different.
+Most states have specific health and safety codes that provide minimum standards for rental units, and Montana is no different.